 They then pay your company the remaining amount, discounting their fee.

-Let’s give an example to show you how it works:
+Let’s give an example to show you how invoice factoring works:

 Your company has a $10,000 invoice and expects your customer to pay it within the next 30 days.
-At the moment, your cash flow is not in good standing, and you have some urgent expenses to attend to.
+Currently, your cash flow is not in good standing, and you have some urgent expenses to attend to.
 So, to resolve this instance, you decide to sell that invoice to a factoring company.

 Invoice value | $10,000 |